 Work at height activities will only be carried out by staff who are competent and authorised for the work involved and work will only commence when risk assessments and safe systems of work are in place and understood.

-School business manager will be responsible for undertaking risk assessments for work at height tasks.
+The Health and Safety Co-ordinator will be responsible for undertaking risk assessments for work at height tasks.

 'Toolbox' talks are given by Helen Smith to staff using stepladders four rungs or below in height.